 TSBC focused its stakeholder outreach on a broad education and communications campaign.
-Working with a media relations company TSBC put together an integrated advertising campaign in community newspapers to raise consumer awareness of the Return to Retailer (R2R) program and tire round ups in particular, and to convey the environmental and economic benefits of tire recycling in general.
-To drive home the benefits of proper tire inflation and maintenance, TSBC-branded tread depth gauges were distributed to all our R2R participants.
+Working through a media relations company TSBC used events such as tire round ups and community grant projects as media hooks to raise consumer awareness of "where the money goes" and "where the tires go".
+TSBC also had the opportunity through attendance at tradeshows and sponsorship events to meet directly with local governments and the public to talk about the tire program in general.
+To drive home the benefits of proper tire inflation and maintenance, TSBC-branded tire pressure gauges were distributed at all our tire round up and tradeshow events.